MyForce2/Skillz-2019/README.md

 # Skillz-2019
-Repository for the skillz 2019 project
+Repository for the Skillz 2019 project